bbenouar/bbenouar.github.io/README.md

 ### Skils:
 #### Software Development:
-Proficient in programming languages such as Java, Python, and C++ Experienced in full-stack development, mobile app development, and web technologies
+Proficient in programming languages such as Java, Python, and C++ Experienced in mobile app development, and web technologies
 #### Database Management:
-Knowledge of SQL, MySQL, SQLite, and Firebase for scalable database design
+Knowledge of SQL, MySQL, SQLite for scalable database design
 #### Automation & Testing:
-Developed automation scripts for test environments Familiar with Selenium, JUnit, and other testing frameworks
+Developed automation scripts for test environments Familiar with JUnit, and other testing frameworks
 #### Cybersecurity:
 Basic understanding of network security, encryption, and secure coding practices
 #### Version Control: